Stationary Stability for Evolutionary Dynamics in Finite Populations: Main theorem for Globally Balanced Incentive Processes

 \subsection{Rock-Scissors-Paper Games}

 The rock-scissors-paper game is given by a matrix of the form: { }

 In \cite{andrae2010entropy} (online supplement), Andrae et al give steady-state distributions for the rock-scissors-paper game in the context of entropy production.
 Figure \ref{rsp_plots} contains stationary distributions for the rock-scissors-paper game; these are qualitatively similar to those in Figure 4 of \cite{andrae2010entropy}.
 Traulsen et al consider the average drift of a relative entropy equivalent Lyapunov quantity in \cite{traulsen2009stochastic} for the Moran process in a finite population, and find that convergence depends on the value of $N$.
 The rock-scissor-paper game for the Moran process does not yield a detail-balanced Markov process \cite{andrae2010entropy}, and because of the cyclic-nature of the process, the transitions are particularly removed from detailed-balance.
 This is reflected in the fact that the stationary distribution can take many iterations of the transition matrix to converge.
-These plots also illustrate that how large $N$ needs to be for Theorem \ref{main_thm_global} to apply depends significantly on the mutation rate.
-Computations suggest that $\mu \propto 1/N$ require larger $N$ for the main theorem to apply (which is inline with the critical mutation rate findings of Traulsen et al for the neutral landscape \cite{traulsen2005coevolutionary}).
+These plots also illustrate that the stability of particular states depends significantly on the mutation rate.

 \end{landscape}